microsoft/AcademicContent/Workshop/15. Bots/Microsoft Bot Framework HOL.md

 1. Click the **Stop** button in Visual Studio Code's debugging toolbar to end the debugging session.

-At this point, you have a fully functioning bot and know how to debug a bot by launching it in the debugger in Visual Studio Code and connect to the debugging session from the Microsoft Bot Emulator.
-The next step is to update your bot code to connect to the knowledge base you deployed in [Exercise 3](#Exercise3).
+At this point, you have a fully functioning bot and know how to debug it by launching it in the debugger in Visual Studio Code and connecting to the debugging session from the Microsoft Bot Emulator.
+The next step is to make the bot more intelligent by connecting it to the knowledge base you deployed in [Exercise 3](#Exercise3).

 <a name="Exercise6"></a>
-## Exercise 6: Update your bot ##
+## Exercise 6: Connect the bot to the knowledge base ##

-In this exercise, you will update your bot to connect it to the Microsoft QnA knowledge base you published earlier.
+In this exercise, you will connect your bot to the QnA Maker knowledge base you built earlier so the bot can converse more intelligently.
+This involves retrieving a couple of keys from the Azure Portal, copying them into a configuration file in the bot project, and redeploying the bot to Azure.

 1. In Visual Studio Code, click the **Explorer** button and select **index.js** if it isn't already selected.